-- 50 percent of TA funding is suballocated to MPOs, RTPOs, and county lead agencies based on 2010 census population as follows: - Urbanized areas greater than 200,000. - Areas greater than 5,000 but no more than 200,000. - Areas with population of 5,000 or less. - The remaining 50 percent is available for use in any area of the state and distribution is left to the discretion of the state.
+- 59 percent of TA funding is suballocated to MPOs, RTPOs, and county lead agencies based on 2010 census population as follows: - Urbanized areas greater than 200,000 population. - Urbanized areas greater than 50,000 but no more than 200,000. - Urban areas greater than 5,000 but no more than 49,999. - Areas with population of 5,000 or less. - The remaining 41 percent is available for use in any area of the state and distribution is left to the discretion of the state.
 At this time, approximately \$4 million/biennium is dedicated to the statewide Safe Routes to School program and the remaining is provided to the RTPOs.